-Are you tired of grinding?
-Are you not getting the gems and decorations you need to max out your gear in Monster Hunter: World?
+Are you tired of grinding for rare items in MHW?
+Are you not getting the gems and decorations you need to max out your Monster Hunter: World gear?
 The Elder Melder and the Melding Pot can help you out!
 However, it’s a bit difficult to understand the Elder Melder and their useful skills.
 Our guide will help you use this Wyverian’s abilities effectively in your quest for the best gear sets!

 - Monster Hunter: World Crown Guide – Miniature Crown & Gold Crown

 - Monster Hunter: World Guide – What Does Affinity Do?

 - How to Prepare for Monster Hunter: World – Iceborne